isomerpages/nlb-biblioasia/_jul-2009/An Overview of Singapore’s Education System from 1819 to the 1970s.md

 #### **APPENDIX: A Select List of Education Policies and Papers from 1819 to the 1970s**

-**1870:** Report of the Select Committee of the Legislative Council To Inquire Into the State of Education in the Colony (Woolley Report)
+**1870:** Report of the Select Committee of the Legislative Council to Inquire into the State of Education in the Colony (Woolley Report)

-**1894:** Report of the Committee Appointed To Inquire Into the System of Vernacular Education in the Colony (Isemonger Report)
+**1894:** Report of the Committee Appointed to Inquire into the System of Vernacular Education in the Colony (Isemonger Report)

-**1902:** Report of the Commission of Enquiry Into the System of English Education in the Colony (Kynnerseley Report)
+**1902:** Report of the Commission of Enquiry into the System of English Education in the Colony (Kynnerseley Report)

 **1917:** Report on Vernacular and Industrial Education in the Netherlands East Indies and the Philippines, by R.O.
 Winstedt

-**1919:** Report by the Committee Appointed by His Excellency the Governor To Advise As to a Scheme for the Advancement of Education Preparatory to a University in Singapore (Firmstone Report)
+**1919:** Report by the Committee Appointed by His Excellency the Governor to Advise As to a Scheme for the Advancement of Education Preparatory to a University in Singapore (Firmstone Report)

 **1919:** Report of the Committee on Technical and Industrial Education in the Federated Malay States (Lemon Report)

-**1922:** Report of the Committee Appointed by His Excellency the Government and High Commissioner To Consider the Working of the System of Education Grants-inAid Introduced in 1920 in the Straits Settlements and the Federated Malay States (Wolff Report)
+**1922:** Report of the Committee Appointed by His Excellency the Government and High Commissioner To Consider the Working of the System of Education Grants-in-Aid Introduced in 1920 in the Straits Settlements and the Federated Malay States (Wolff Report)

 **1925:** Report of the Technical Education Committee (Winstedt Report)

-**1927:** Report of the Committee Appointed To Draw Up a Scheme for a School of Agriculture as a Joint Institution for the Federated Malay States and Straits Settlement (Elles Report)
+**1927:** Report of the Committee Appointed to Draw Up a Scheme for a School of Agriculture as a Joint Institution for the Federated Malay States and Straits Settlement (Elles Report)

 **1928:** Proceedings of the Committee Appointed by His Excellency the Governor and High Commissioner To Report on the Question of Medical Research Throughout Malaya.
 (Command Paper – Straits Settlements.
 Legislative Council; No. 13 of 1929)

-**1932:** Report of the Committee to Consider the System of Grants-in-Aid to Schools in the Straits Settlements and the Federated Malay States (Morten Report) (Command paper - Straits Settlements.
-Legislative Council; no. 103 of 1932)
+**1932:** Report of the Committee to Consider the System of Grants-in-Aid to Schools in the Straits Settlements and the Federated Malay States (Morten Report) (Command Paper – Straits Settlements.
+Legislative Council; No. 103 of 1932)

-**1938:** Report on Vocational Education in Malay, by H. R. Cheeseman
+**1938:** Report on Vocational Education in Malay, by H.R.
+Cheeseman

 **1939:** Report of the Commission Appointed by the Secretary of State for the Colonies on Higher Education in Malaya (McLean Report)